darthkali/kmmbikeshare/README.md

 ## Coroutines

-Use the suffix `native-mt` for the coroutine dependencies `const val coroutines = "1.6.0-native-mt"`
+Use the suffix `native-mt` for the Coroutines dependencies `const val coroutines = "1.6.0-native-mt"`

 <https://stackoverflow.com/questions/66917563/kmm-on-ios-there-is-no-event-loop-use-runblocking-to-start-one>